4. Planning and implementation

 Download the BRC assessment tool (in Finnish, Excel file)

 The BRC tool is an Excel sheet that provides an overview of assessment results based on the responses the user has filled in, helping to determine the potential benefits, risk profile and costs arising from opening the dataset.
-It should be noted that the summary based on the responses is only an indicative overview of different observations, not a recommendation.
+It should be noted that the summary that is received based on the responses is only an indicative overview of different observations and not a recommendation.
 Each organisation makes the decisions on opening its data independently, taking into account legislation (including access rights and data disclosure), official guidelines and its internal policies.
 For example, the summary can be used as background material to justify the potential benefits of data sharing to those who make the decision on opening data.

 The BRC method is based on assessment methods used by public administration organisations in Finland and internationally.
 Such parties as the National Institute of Standards and Technology, the University of Washington, Harvard University and several other expert organisations have been involved in developing the first version of the method.